Key takeaways

 5. Watch for behavior changes

-Though rare, Tamiflu can cause changes in mental status or behavior, particularly in children.
-In some cases, these side effects can be fatal.
+Though rare, Tamiflu can be associated with changes in mental status or behavior, particularly in children.
+In some cases, these neurologic or psychiatric changes can be fatal.
 Watch closely for changes such as:

 - Confusion